-The Graduate Division of Mount St. Mary’s College, Los Angeles offers advanced degree programs in Business, Education, Film and Television, Psychology, Religious Studies, Humanities, Nursing, and Physical Therapy.
+The Graduate Division of Mount St. Mary’s College, Los Angeles offers advanced degree programs in Business, Creative Writing, Education, Film and Television, Humanities, Nursing, Psychology, Physical Therapy, and Religious Studies.
 We welcome women and men of all ages to join our learning community for evening and weekend programs at our beautiful, historic Doheny campus just minutes from downtown Los Angeles.

 Why choose Mount St. Mary's College, Los Angeles for grad school?
 Founded in 1925, the Mount has been offering graduate degrees in LA since 1932.
 The founders of Mount St. Mary's, the Sisters of St. Joseph of Carondelet, have left a legacy of hospitality as their gift to all of us, and now we are here for you.
 Our mission is to foster academic excellence and prepare men and women for the challenge and the joys of leadership and service to society.

 Our health programs have earned the respect of our colleagues across the country.
 The 2013 edition of U.S. News and World Report Best Graduate Schools rank our doctoral program in Physical Therapy and our master's program in Nursing among the nation's top graduate schools.
 Our MSN program was selected for leadership in the health field by the Los Angeles Business Journal.
 And our graduate mental health program in Counseling Psychology holds a special place in Los Angeles as a training center for mental health professionals in the field of counseling Hispanic clientele.

 Our MBA program is characterized by our commitment to a wholistic understanding of today's business climate and offers a capstone consulting project in the international hub of Los Angeles.
 We also feature a travel study trip to China, where our faculty experts in international trade introduce students to the unique aspects of doing business in China.